zhuolonghao/zhuolonghao.github.io/README.md

 # Let's try something fun
 curious how to create website via github pages

+On 4/12, created the first page

-README.MD file is what i saw in GitHub
+* README.MD file is what i saw in GitHub

-index.html file is what i saw on internet.
+* index.html file is what i saw on internet.